Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of GSV Ventures- Top VCs in EdTech

-The firm backs companies from seed to late stage, with a portfolio that includes major names like Coursera and Andela.
-Their focus on global "weapons of mass instruction" shows a clear preference for companies with massive scale potential and significant market impact.
+The firm shows its commitment by investing across seed, early, and late stages, with a portfolio that includes major names like Coursera, Andela, and Nearpod.
+Their track record highlights a focus on backing companies with the potential for massive scale and significant market exits.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture